Large Language Models Approach Expert Pedagogical Quality in Math Tutoring but Differ in Instructional and Linguistic Profiles: Results

 LLM tutors span a wide range of relative pedagogical quality.
 Some models cluster near or above zero, indicating performance comparable to or exceeding the turn-level average, whereas others fall below zero.
-Notably, higher-performing LLMs approach the relative pedagogical quality of expert tutors on average, while lower-performing models exhibit negative deviations similar to novice tutors.
+Notably, higher-performing LLMs approach the relative pedagogical quality of expert tutors on average, while lower-performing model (Phi-3) exhibit negative deviation similar to novice tutors.
 Importantly, these differences are observed within identical instructional contexts and therefore reflect variation in tutor responses rather than differences in student turns or task difficulty.
+We report in the Appendix, Figure \ref{fig:relative_dimension}, the patterns observed within each dimension with some heterogeneity across pedagogical dimensions.
+While Llama-3.1-405B, Mistral, and Claude Sonnet perform consistently well across dimensions, other models exhibit more uneven performance.
+For example, GPT-4 performs strongly on diagnostic dimensions and guidance but comparatively weaker on actionability, whereas the expert tutor shows its strongest relative advantage on actionability.